License Plate Recognition (LPR)

 - No more fees for lost permits

-- Environmental-friendly option
+- Eco-friendly option

-Yes!
-You may still enter your parking deck by scanning your VCU ID card; however, you would need to ensure that, when parking, your vehicle's license plate faces the drive lane.
+Yes, you may still enter your parking deck by scanning your VCU ID card.
+However, you would need to ensure that, when parking, your vehicle's license plate faces the drive lane.

 - No more physical parking permits, as your license plate is your permit